 We did speculate a while back that the AMD FirePro W7100, W5100 could find their way into the new Mac Pro, however, AMD showcased this FirePro W-series at Siggraph in August 2014, so they may be a little dated now.

-In terms of the iMac Pro, Apple has announced that that Mac will ship with the Radeon RX Vega graphics card with offers up to 16GB on-package high-bandwidth memory.
+In terms of the iMac Pro, that Mac will ships with the Radeon Vega 56, 64, or 64X graphics cards, and offers up to 16GB on-package high-bandwidth memory.
 So it is entirely possible that Apple will look to the AMD Radeon Vega range for the Mac Pro.

 It's not all Mac Pros, though: only those manufactured between February 8 and April 11 2015, and the issue can be fixed by taking your damaged Mac Pro to an Apple Store.
 Interestingly, MacRumors notes that the issues are known to exist with the AMD FirePro D500 and D700 GPUs, with the AMD FirePro D300 being completely unaffected.

 Will these issues force Apple into choosing another graphic card manufacturer for the next Mac Pro?
 While there are no rumours online that suggest so, we think a change could be on the cards for the Mac Pro GPU.

 Apple's said it will also launch a new display alongside the Mac Pro - read about Apple's new 6K display here.

 Currently you will find 256GB PCIe-based flash storage as standard in both standard Mac Pro models, with an option to add 512GB SSD for £180 or 1TB SSD for £540.